dkovacs24/ReviOS_faq/README.md

 ## Which version can I use Faceit? / Faceit not working

-Only works on **21H2** and **21.12** version.
+Only works on `21H2` and `21.12` version.

 ---

 ## You said Faceit works with 21H2/21.12.

 Probably since the release the those versions another update was released by Microsoft, which is required by Faceit.
-New build of ReviOS will be release soon.
+New build of ReviOS will be released soon.

 ---